galenmckinley/galenmckinley.github.io/group.md

 ### Former group members at Columbia / LDEO

+Lauren Moseley defended her [PhD at Columbia in the McKinley group in September 2024](https://academiccommons.columbia.edu/doi/10.7916/15te-9614) and continued as a postdoc in the group until early 2025.
+For her thesis research, she used data assimilation to bring an ocean model closer to in situ observations; and then used this model to better understand the uptake and circulation of carbon and oxygen in the North Atlantic Ocean.
+She is also passionate about advancing DEI in the geosciences.
+Lauren received her BA in Chemistry and Arabic studies from Williams College in 2016.
+She is now a [postdoctoral scholar at the University of Washington and NOAA PMEL](https://escience.washington.edu/member/lauren-moseley/).

 Val Bennington was a postdoctoral scholar in the McKinley group in 2020-2022, during which time she used observations of ocean carbon chemistry and data science techniques to quantify the global ocean carbon sink and its variability.
 Her scientific interests include using both data and modeling approaches to ocean and Great Lake physics and biogeochemistry.
 She received her Ph.D. in 2010 at the University of Wisconsin-Madison in Atmospheric and Oceanic Sciences, and then worked in science and in software development.
 Val is now employed at [Makai Ocean Engineering](https://www.makai.com) in Hawaii.

 Sean Ridge received his [PhD in May 2020](https://academiccommons.columbia.edu/doi/10.7916/d8-bdrb-vj96).
 His thesis focused on mechanisms of change in the ocean carbon sink in the North Atlantic and global oceans, both now and in the future.
 In his work, he used range of models from idealized models to Earth system models, as well as in situ data analysis.
 Sean is passionate about open source software as an approach to tackle big data problems in earth science.
 He is now a Senior Data Scientist at [Sunairio](https://www.sunairio.com).